 Doctors typically order imaging tests to determine the cause of serious symptoms.
-These tests allow them to see if there are any suspicious masses (like tumors) in or near the lung.
+These tests allow them to see if there are any suspicious masses (like tumors) or scarring in or near the lung.
 In the process, doctors can narrow down what illness you may have.

-These tests include:
+These tests can include:

 - Chest X-rays